 What should I do if I’ve had a significant career gap that’s visible from my employment dates?

 Career gaps are increasingly common and less stigmatised in 2026.
 The personal information section isn’t where you address gaps.
 Instead, handle them strategically in your employment history section using either a functional CV format that emphasises skills over chronology, or by briefly explaining significant gaps in your cover letter.
-For guidance on presenting your career story effectively, consider reaching out to John@johnloganbmc.co.uk for professional advice.
+For guidance on presenting your career story effectively, consider seeking professional CV support to ensure your experience is presented effectively and in the right context.

 Should I include professional social media accounts beyond LinkedIn?